tldr-pages/tldr/pages/common/fish.md

 `fish {{path/to/script.fish}}`

-- Check a script for syntax errors but do not execute it:
+- Check a script for syntax errors:

 `fish --no-execute {{path/to/script.fish}}`